nikgoyal/Canteen-Management-System/README.md

 Make sure you already have installed all the modules used in this project.
 Steps to follow after installing all the modules.
 Otherwise this application will not work properly.

-# Steps to create and use of DataBase and tables are in different file name GitHub Canteen Database.
+# Steps to create and use of DataBase and tables are in different file name Canteen.sql .
 # Main project